SenseNet/sensenet/docs/application.md

 ### Application types

-Altough an Application for a [Content Type](content-type.md) is usually defined as a [Smart Page](smart-pages.md) to present the [Content](content.md), there are several other Application types defined in the system.
+Although an Application for a [Content Type](content-type.md) is usually defined as a [Smart Page](smart-pages.md) to present the [Content](content.md), there are several other Application types defined in the system.
 An RssApplication for example will return the Rss feed corresponding to the addressed [Content](content.md) in the response.
 The base [Content Type](content-type.md) for Application types can be found under _/Root/System/Schema/ContentTypes/GenericContent/Application_.
-Here is a few examples of pre-defined Application types:
+Here are a few examples of pre-defined Application types:

 - **Page**: defines a page layout to be rendered - when used with [Context bound Portlets](context-bound-portlets.md) it is referred to as a [Smart Page](smart-pages.md).
 - **ApplicationOverride**: it can be used to override Fields of an existing Application (Smart Page), without modifying the page layout